A dyed-in-the-wool BlackBerry user

 - Front Facing Multi-Coloured (RGB) Notification LED – A flashing LED indicator for email or text or some other notification that is waiting for you – simple and handy.
 Here’s a CrackBerry review from early 2017: “Relax, the BlackBerry KEYone does have an RGB LED indicator“

-- Soft Finish Back – Compfortable to hold and doesn’t move around when vibrating unattended;
+- Soft Finish Back – Comfortable to hold and doesn’t slide around too much when on its back; vibrating unattended;

 - Camera – The KEYone has an excellent Sony 12-megapixel camera, here are a couple of KEYone camera reviews Recombu and Trusted Reviews